20 Household Chores That Are a Waste of Time

 Save time making your bed every morning by skipping the tangle-prone top sheet.
 Many Europeans sleep directly under a quilt or a duvet with a cover, as do about 30 percent of Americans.
 Just be sure to make time every week to wash any bedding that touches your body.
 Check out some cleaning tips that actually do work.

 Unless you’re waiting days to run the dishwasher, rinsing wastes time and water.
 Simply scrape off any leftover food and put dishes right into the dishwasher, urgethe experts at Consumer Reports.
-With all the extra time you have from not doing these jobs, you’ll want to do these little chores that you’ll be very glad you did a year from now.

 Searching for lost socks